How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Chronic Stress

 Stress gives way to the release of excess cortisol.
-Cortisol is a stress hormone that is naturally excreted in reaction physical and mental stress.
+Cortisol is a stress hormone that is naturally excreted in reaction to physical and mental stress.
 The word “excess” is where we get in trouble.

 Not having physical and/or mental stress under control can lead to excessive muscle breakdown, dehydration, hindered muscle protein synthesis, slowed muscle repair, less than optimal performance, decreased testosterone, and/or subcutaneous water retention.